Casper Ruud

 Casper Ruud (/no/; born 22 December 1998) is a Norwegian professional tennis player.
-He has been ranked as high as world No. 2 in men's singles by the Association of Tennis Professionals (ATP), achieved in September 2022, making him the highest-ranked Norwegian in history.
+He has been ranked as high as world No. 2 in men's singles by the ATP, achieved on 12 September 2022, making him the highest-ranked Norwegian tennis player in history.
 Ruud has won 14 ATP Tour singles titles, including a Masters 1000 event at the 2025 Madrid Open, and finished runner-up at three singles majors (at the 2022 French Open, 2022 US Open, and 2023 French Open) and at the 2022 ATP Finals.

 From September 2021 to November 2023, Ruud spent 113 consecutive weeks inside the ATP top 10.
 As a junior, he was ranked world No. 1.
 In doubles, he has a career-high ranking of world No. 133, achieved after reaching the quarterfinals of the 2021 Wimbledon Championships with André Göransson.
 He also reached the final of the 2025 US Open mixed doubles tournament, partnering Iga Świątek.
-Revered for his professional on-court demeanour, he was awarded the Stefan Edberg Sportsmanship Award in 2022.
+Admired for his professional on-court demeanour, he was awarded the Stefan Edberg Sportsmanship Award in 2022.